BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-03-hardhat-tasks.md

 - Use helper functions to reduce boilerplate and improve consistency
 - Always include proper error handling and user feedback
 - Follow naming conventions for discoverability
-- Return structured data for programmatic use
-- Provide tracking links for cross-chain operations

 ## Next Steps